deadlydog/deadlydog.github.io/_posts/2023-10-03-First-Single-and-SingleOrDefault-in-dotnet-are-harmful.md

     throw new PersonNotFoundException($"Could not find a person named '{name}' in our people list.");
 }
 ```

+You will need to be mindful of the default value for the type you are working with.
+Object types will be null, but value types will be their default value.

 The important thing is that you do not rely on the default `InvalidOperationException`, and that your error message includes all the information that will help you troubleshoot any issues.
 This is a good general rule to follow for any error logging you perform.